Royal Dutch Shell

 A separate Alien Torts Claims case brought on behalf of the Ogoni people against Royal Dutch Shell in 2002 made its way through the U.S. legal system to the Supreme Court, which in April 2013 ruled that the U.S. courts could not be used to bring claims against overseas acts by foreign companies.

-Yet another case--this one brought by Friends of the Earth Netherlands and four Nigerian farmers--was filed in a Dutch court, alleging that spills from Shell pipelines damaged the livelihood of the farmers.
-The case, which represented the first time a Dutch multinational has been sued in the Netherlands for overseas activities, was mostly dismissed in early 2013.
+Another case--this one brought by Friends of the Earth Netherlands and four Nigerian farmers--was filed in a Dutch court, alleging that spills from Shell pipelines damaged the livelihood of the farmers.
+The case, which represented the first time a Dutch multinational has been sued in the Netherlands for overseas activities, was mostly dismissed in early 2013, but the plaintiffs persisted.

 False Reporting and Corruption